caveJyn/aV-agentVooc/README.md

 ## 🚩 Overview

 <div align="center">
   agentVooc is an operating system for AI agents, forked from elizaOS.
 It powers applications running on agentvooc.com.
-This is a monorepo that integrates Sanity CMS for managing characters, plugins, and features; Stripe for payments; and SuperTokens for user management.
+This is a monorepo that integrates Sanity CMS for managing characters, plugins, and features; Stripe for payments; and Clerk for user management.
 </div>

 ## ✨ Features